Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents

-\xhdr{Main stage.} Our mechanism is more complex compared to \cref{sec:single}.
+\xhdr{Positive results.} Our mechanism for the main stage is more complex compared to the one in \cref{sec:single}.
 Exploration probabilities now depend on the arm and the agent type, and are coordinated across types due to the BIC constraint.
-We specify them indirectly, via a state-aware policy that optimizes the benchmark.
+We specify them indirectly, via a state-aware policy that optimizes the benchmark. {Specifically, let $\benchpolicy$ be a state-aware policy which optimizes the $\inf$ in \refeq{eq:worst-bench}; such policy exists as an optimizer of a continuous function on a compact space.
+The true state $\truestate$ is estimated via the maximum likelihood estimator (MLE) given the data observed in the warm-up stage, denote it by $\estimatestate \in \supp(\prior)$.}